jcharcalla/pi_dock/README.md

 **Ansible role for a Raspberry PI based lake level / temperature monitoring project.**

 This project is rather specific to my own setup and makes use of various outdated sensors I had from a previous version which was ate by squirrels.
 The new updates are meant for Ubuntu running on a raspberry pi.
 The original cron script relying on influxdb is still included, however no longer used.
-A new version as a systemd service has replaced the old, and this service relies on the Promethus node_exporter collector functionality.
+A new version as a systemd service has replaced the old, and this service relies on the Promethus node_exporter textfile collector functionality.

 ### Sensor list:
 - Water Temp - Vktech 3M Waterproof Digital Temperature Temp Sensor Probe DS18b20